 - The EU Protected Food Names Scheme came into force in 1993.
 It provides for a system for the protection of food names on a geographical or traditional recipe basis.
 The designations are Protected Designation of Origin (PDO), Protected Geographical indication (PGI) and Traditional Speciality Guaranteed (TSG).
 The scheme highlights regional and traditional foods whose authenticity and origin can be guaranteed.
 Under this system a named food or drink registered at European Level will be given legal protection against imitation.
 Other protected food and drink products across Europe include Champagne, Parma Ham and Feta Cheese.
 Lough Neagh Pollan has become the first product in Northern Ireland to secure PDO status and follows in the footsteps of our three PGI (Protected Geographical Indication) products New Season Comber Potatoes, Armagh Bramley Apples and Lough Neagh Eels.

 - Lough Neagh Pollan (a member of the Salmon family) are one of only a handful of fish species native to Ireland that have remained here following the extinction impacts of Ice Ages.
 Pollan are the only European vertebrate found uniquely in Ireland, with Lough Neagh the only lake currently capable of sustaining a viable commercial stock

-- Details of the scheme, including a full list of registered products, as well as the detail of the ‘Lough Neagh Pollan’ application can also be found on the EU website http://ec.europa.eu/agriculture/quality/
+- Download details of the scheme, including a full list of registered products, as well as the detail of the ‘Lough Neagh Pollan’ application.

 - Follow us on Twitter and Facebook.